Fiddle-leaf fig (Ficus lyrata) is a stylish and desirable indoor plant.

 Apply a liquid fertiliser monthly during warm weather when the plant is growing (late spring to late summer) but not at other times.

 Those large leaves can get very dusty so at least once a week, dust the leaves with a soft cloth.
 While dusting, carefully check for any signs of pests such as mealy bug or scale.
 Cut off any damaged, brown, or pest-affected leaves to improve the overall appearance of the plant.
-Treat pests with a systemic insecticide such as Confidor tablets (press in to the potting mix) or an organic spray such as a soap spray (Natrasoap) or Neem applied to the foliage and twigs.
+Treat pests with an insecticide such as PestOil or an organic spray such as a soap spray (Natrasoap) or Eco-Neem applied to the foliage and twigs.

 These plants rarely need pruning other than to remove damaged growth.

 The fiddle-leaf fig is one of several ornamental figs grown as indoor plants.
 One of the easiest to grow is the rubber plant (Ficus elastica).
 This hard-to-kill fig has large shiny green or brown-tinged leaves.
 It thrives with the same care as the fiddle-leaf but tolerates almost total neglect.

 Also popular, both as an indoor plant and as a patio plant, is the weeping fig (F. benjamina).
 This particular fig has small leaves and is sensitive to changes in light levels.
 It may defoliate if moved into a different spot however it should regrow its leaves.
 It also drops leaves if it is allowed to dry out or if it is overwatered.
 Recovery may be patchy after watering problems.